matze-dd/Tex2txt/README.md

     Macro('documentclass', 'OA'),
     ...
 ```
-Other collections, e.g. for LaTeX environments, use similar
+Other collections, e.g. for LaTeX environments, use functions similar
-“helper functions”.
+to Macro().
 Project specific extension of all these collections is possible with
 option --defs and an additional Python file.
 The corresponding collections there, for instance defs.project\_macros,